 Given your answers to these questions, it’s important to see the value that your weaknesses have in certain situations.
-What might seem like a weakness might in fact turn into a strength; it will just depend how you use it and in what specific situations this characteristic is called upon.
+What might seem like a weakness might, in fact, turn into a strength.
+It will just depend on how you use it and in what specific situations this characteristic is called upon.

 At times though a weakness is simply a weakness in almost every situation — at least in every situation that matters.
 In such instances, just focusing on your strengths might not be enough to get you the results you are after.
-You might therefore need to work on overcoming your weaknesses in certain situations in order to provide yourself with the competitive edge you need to move forward through your challenges.
+You might, therefore, need to work on overcoming your weaknesses in certain situations in order to provide yourself with the competitive edge you need to move forward with your challenges.